 \subsection{Hierarchic modular networks}

-We consider a specific case of hierarchical networks where the connections between modules are not left at random but depends on a scale-dependent probability, promoting centralized structures between hubs and following the algorithm proposed in \cite{Zamora2016}.
-We create at the beginning $2^s$ blocks of $N_s=16$ nodes with mean degree $\kappa_0=12$ at the deepest level.
-Once this has taken place, we give a weight $p(i)=\nicefrac{i^{-\alpha}}{\sum_j j^{-\alpha}}$, to the $i^{th}$ node of each block, $i=1,2,...,N_s$.
+\pv{Let us discuss an even more complicated case than a stochastic block model with K communities or the random nested case with scale-dependent probability, both of which are unproblematic for the MSL framework.} We consider a specific case of hierarchical networks where the connections between modules are not left at random but depend on a scale-dependent probability, promoting centralized structures between hubs and following the algorithm proposed in \cite{Zamora2016}.
+We thus create at the beginning $2^s$ blocks of $N_s=16$ nodes with mean degree $\kappa_0=12$ at the deepest level.
+Once this has occurred, we give a weight $p(i)=\nicefrac{i^{-\alpha}}{\sum_j j^{-\alpha}}$, to the $i^{th}$ node of each block, $i=1,2,...,N_s$.
 At this point, nodes are selected with probability $p(i)$ and $p(j)$, and connected if they were not already linked.
-We use here the same scale-free exponent $\alpha=2$ for all the hierarchical levels except for the basal one, with $\alpha=1.7$ (as suggested to mimick the empirically supported core-periphery organization with connector hubs in brain structural networks \cite{Eguiluz, Bassett-core, Bassett-core2}).
+We use here the same scale-free exponent $\alpha=2$ for all the hierarchical levels except for the basal one, with $\alpha=1.7$ (as suggested to \pv{mimic} the empirically supported core-periphery organization with connector hubs in brain structural networks \cite{Eguiluz, Bassett-core, Bassett-core2}).

 Figure \ref{HM-CP}(a) illustrates the dendrogram for a specific network and the nested nature of the different modules, which present the expected aggregation in the different hierarchical scales.
-We also present here the comparison of the spectral entropy of the network by the means of $\hat L$ and $\hat L_{RW}$, which show no differences in this specific case due to the high effective dimension of the basal structures of the network (see red and blue curves in Figure \ref{HM-CP}(b)).
+We also present here the comparison of the spectral entropy of the network by using $\hat L$ and $\hat L_{RW}$, which show no differences in this specific case due to the high effective dimension of the basal structures of the network (see red and blue curves in Figure \ref{HM-CP}(b)).
 Finally, Figure \ref{HM-CP}(c) shows the partition stability index for the different gaps of the dendrogram, together with the network division into four modules and the adjacency matrix.